RedisGraph/RedisGraph/docs/docs/design/client_spec.md

 ## Formatting differences in the compact result set

-The result set has the same overall structure as described in the [Result Set documentation](result_structure#top-level-members).

 Certain values are emitted as integer IDs rather than strings:

 1. Node labels